Scarlett100/DevOps_tech257/tech257_aws/vpc.md

 eg. the default route table that will be connected to our private subnet  will be for traffic internal to our network,

-If you use the default vpc everything is publically acessible.
+If you use the default vpc everything is publicly accessible.
 However, the moment you create your own vpc everything is private already, until you put all the pieces in place.
 And connect those those pieces to make something public.

 Up until now, I've been doing the deployment of my app and database in the default already provided virtual network which is called a Virtual Private Cloud or VPC in aws.